Why Birding? What’s so great about it?

-Birding is a very interesting hobby, full of variety, like Forrest Gump’s ‘box of chocolates’, ‘you do not know what you will get’ each time you go out, which adds a touch of excitement to it.
-This is because Australia has such a rich variety of bird species, and also variety in sightings because birds occur in different areas and some at different times of year.
-Because most birds fly, and can move about, they make each visit to a particular habitat different on each occasion.
+Birding is a very interesting hobby, full of variety, like Forrest Gump’s box of chocolates, ‘you do not know what you will get’ each time you go out, which adds a touch of excitement to it.
+This is because Australia has such a rich variety of bird species, which live in a variety of interesting habitats.
+Many birds occur in different areas at different times of year.
+Because most birds fly, and can move about, they make each visit to a particular habitat different and interesting on each occasion.

-Birding is great to stimulate young minds and bodies to a healthy lifestyle, it increases their awareness of life around them, making them more ‘mindful’ and appreciative, not just of birds but of the other aspects of nature and life that they observe.
+Birding is great to stimulate young minds and bodies to a healthy lifestyle, it increases their awareness of life around them, making them more ‘mindful’ and appreciative, not just of birds but of the other aspects of nature and wildlife that they observe.
 It sharpens one’s senses of hearing and seeing as one tunes in to the world about them and diverts the focus of their stressful life to an enjoyable distraction for a time.
 It encourages us to conscientious about conservation and protecting our endangered species.
 Bird counts are performed annually by many keen birders in an attempt to monitor and save threatened species.

 Birding helps us live better lives.
 We learn a lot about life watching the birds, for this reason Jesus Christ even told us to: Watch and Learn from the Birds.
 My recent book release “What Birds Teach Us” which is featured on my Birdbook page on this website, shows how we can apply some of the peculiar characteristics of our birds to our life, to do life better.

 It does not matter how young or old we are, we can all enjoy birding, just like my granddaughter.

-Read the latest independent study on the Health Benefits of Bird Watching.
+Read the latest independent study on the Health Benefits of Birding.

 Proof that birdwatching is good for you